Oracle tumbles as strong cloud competition, Cerner weakness dent forecast

-Sept 12 (Reuters) - Oracle ORCL.N sank 9% on Tuesday, after a weak forecast suggested strong competition in the cloud-computing industry and a digital spending pullback were weighing on its revenue growth.
+Sept 12 (Reuters) - Oracle ORCL.Nshares plunged more than 10% on Tuesday after the company's weak forecast suggested that strong competition in the cloud-computing industry and a digital spending pullback were weighing on its revenue growth.

 Oracle, known for its database software, has been playing catch-up with cloud majors such as Amazon Web Services AMZN.O, Microsoft's MSFT.O Azure and Alphabet's GOOGL.O Google Cloud at a time businesses are dialing back tech spending over concerns about the economy.